-Indiana Superintendent of Public Instruction candidate Glenda Ritz confers with Gary Teachers Union President Joe Zimmerman on Friday before speaking to supporters at the Gary Teachers Union office in Gary.
+Indiana Superintendent of Public Instruction Glenda Ritz talks to Gary Teachers Union President Joe Zimmerman before speaking to teachers at the Gary Teachers Union office in Gary.

 Follow The Times

 Stop in today!